rory-bedford/antelop-docs/docs/source/python/script.rst

 Upload rig json
 ^^^^^^^^^^^^^^^
-As described in :ref:`behaviour`, antelope uses a custom json-based file format to describe your behaviour rig, all the different elements of your behaviour that will get recorded, and how to parse a NWB file to upload this data into our database structure.
+As described in :ref:`behaviour`, antelop uses a custom json-based file format to describe your behaviour rig, all the different elements of your behaviour that will get recorded, and how to parse a NWB file to upload this data into our database structure.
 It is recommended to use our helper function to upload this file for two reasons.
 First of all, our function checks that the json file is valid according to our json schema.
 Downstream function assume this to be the case, so invalid rigs will make downstream processing impossible.
 Second, our function also automatically populates the `Feature` table, which allows you to further annotate features in the behaviour rig with data such as video attachments.

 This function is called `upload_rig_json` takes the following arguments::